 The next large pullout is located near PM 0.7 in the eastbound direction shown in Figure 44.
-This is a paved lot that should be able to accommodate 10 vehicles.
+This is a paved lot that could accommodate 10 vehicles.
 These pullouts may be due to the Western States Trail located near PM 0.5 which prohibits parking at the gate.
 There is an additional pullout in the westbound direction near the gate.
-This area was deemed unlikely to be suitable for a shuttle stop.
-However, a well-worn social trail lies just beyond the guardrail.
+This area provides sufficient additional parking space for both directions that wouldn't otherwise be used for recreational visitors, lacking a nearby trailhead.
+As such, this area has potential as a shuttle stop.
+Preliminary sight distance checks were performed at this recommended shuttle location.
+However, more detailed engineering assessments to determine adequate sight distance at this proposed shuttle stop location would be required prior to implementation.

-There is a smaller pullout in the westbound direction that is paved and should be able to accommodate 5 vehicles.
+There is a smaller pullout in the westbound direction that is paved and could accommodate 5 vehicles.